$60 $39 (save 35%)

 Vans Old Skool

 Being born in the 70’s gifts any kind of apparel the opportunity to traverse fashion cycles if it stays relevant up to the present day.
-Vans Old Skool sneakers did that and are now acquiring more and more fans from all ages.
+The revered Vans Old Skool sneakers did that and are now acquiring more and more fans of all ages.